ankit-rathi/Decision-Intelligence/A_Content_Prompt.md

 ### Objective

-Explain one integrated concept with:
+Explain one integrated concept with first-principles clarity and economic grounding.

-* First-principles reasoning
-* Clear causal chain
-* Explicit economic framing
-* Business relevance
-* Low cognitive load

----

-## Required Elements
+### Requirements

-1. 350–450 words (capstone may stretch slightly)
+* 350–450 words (capstone may extend slightly)
-2. Medium-length conversational sentences
+* Medium-length conversational sentences
-3. One clear mechanism per paragraph
+* One primary mechanism per paragraph
-4. At least one applied business example
+* At least one applied business example
-5. One structural misalignment warning
+* One structural misalignment warning
-6. Systems-level closing insight
+* Systems-level closing insight

----

-## Language Rules
+### Language Rules

-* No abstraction stacking.
+* No abstraction stacking
-* No academic density.
+* No academic density
-* No motivational tone.
+* No motivational tone
-* No short punchy Twitter-style fragmentation.
+* No Twitter-style fragmentation
-* Precision without cognitive strain.

-Target tone:

-> Calm boardroom clarity.
+* No rhetorical fluff

+Tone:
+Calm.
+Strategic.
+Boardroom-readable.

-If a sentence needs re-reading → it fails.
+If a sentence requires re-reading → it fails.

 ---